Indianapolis Parole Lawyer

-Hiring legal representation when a person appears in front of the Indiana Parole Board can make the difference between the offender serving out the remainder of their sentence in the Indiana Department of Correction and going home on parole.
+Hiring an attorney when a person appears in front of the Indiana Parole Board can make the difference between the offender serving out the remainder of their sentence in the Indiana Department of Correction and going home on parole.
 Many people released from the Indiana Department of Correction to Parole believe they are now “free.”
 However, the Courts’ of Indiana recognize the authority of the Indiana Parole Board as that of “extended prison walls.”
 The Indiana Parole Board has extremely broad authority, they set the specific conditions on an offender’s parole.
 In fact, they will sometimes end a parole term entirely.
 The Indiana Parole Board regularly hears alleged violations of parole conditions and conducts the annual review of former parolees who are eligible to be re-paroled.
 The prospective parolee has the right to an attorney in those proceedings.
 At Rigney Law LLC, we believe those people deserve the opportunity to put their best foot forward and place an inmate’s rehabilitative efforts in the best light possible.

 Standard of Proof

 The standard of proof for a Violation of Parole is very low, it is merely a preponderance of the evidence standard.
 If an offender is found in violation of the conditions of their parole, the Parole Board can return that person to the Department of Correction for the remainder of their sentence, return the offender to the Department of Correction for a brief period of incarceration before putting them back on parole, or return them directly to parole.
 The Parole Board has the authority to change the conditions or requirements of parole as well.
 Hiring a skilled advocate to concisely and succinctly argue on you or your loved one’s behalf may be an important first step toward seeing a prospective parolee being returned home and continued on parole with appropriate conditions.